sonyarianto/pocketbase-docker/README.md

 ## Docker Compose (typical scenario, for general purpose)

 This is for you that need to quickly spin up Pocketbase and run on localhost.
+You can adjust it.
+As you can see, I define `networks` and `volumes` to make data persistent if you stop the container.

 ```
 services: